perlnerd/symfony_journey/README.md

 What doesn't it do?
 -------------------

-  * Confirm registrations via email, strict form validations, much beyond jumping from page to page and logging the jumps.
+  * Confirm registrations via email, strict form validations, handle queries that return 0 results, much beyond jumping from page to page and logging the jumps.

+  * All of these things would be added to real applications, of course.

   Have fun!